faxu/onnxruntime/docs/tutorials/index.md

 # ONNX Runtime Tutorials
 {: .no_toc }
-The following tutorials demonstate some common use cases of ONNX Runtime.
+The following tutorials demonstrate some common use cases of ONNX Runtime.

 Additional task-focused instructions can be found under [How to](./how-to).